openedx/open-edx-proposals/oeps/processes/oep-0055-project-maintainers.rst

 In order to ensure that the project is sustainable for the long term, maintenance must be shared by the entire community.
-The project must be robust enough that a it can tolerate firms and contributors leaving the ecosystem.
+The project must be robust enough that it can tolerate firms and contributors leaving the ecosystem.

 As a project we must acknowledge that maintenance is hard work, but